AYeagerr/ARIA/README.md

 # <img src="Screenshots/ICON.png" alt="Logo" width="50" height="50"> ARIA - Music Streaming Platform

 ARIA is a fully-featured music streaming platform designed to give users the ultimate music listening experience.
-This project was designed using Adobe XD and has been transformed into a real website.
+This project was designed using Adobe XD and has been transformed into a real website with stunning animations powered by GSAP.

 ## ⚠️ Disclaimer